rahulrai-in/fast-track-istio/fast-track-istio/3-all-on-board/step2.md

 Let's now deploy each of these mesh-enabled services to our cluster.
 The `kubectl` has a nifty tool called `kustomize` that you can use to process multiple Kubernetes specification files.

+> The [**Independent** service](https://github.com/rahulrai-in/fast-track-istio/tree/master/demo-app/independent) must be hosted outside the cluster for this workshop.
+After deploying the service, update the environment variable `independentServiceUri` of the book-club application specification with the URL of the service before deploying it.

 `kubectl kustomize my-workshop | kubectl apply -f -`{{execute}}

 You can explore the user interface of the application at the following URL.